myshell-ai/OpenVoice/QA.md

 **Support of Other Languages**

+For multi-lingual and cross-lingual usage, please refer to [`demo_part2.ipynb`](https://github.com/myshell-ai/OpenVoice/blob/main/demo_part2.ipynb).
 OpenVoice supports any language as long as you have a base speaker in that language.
 The OpenVoice team already did the most difficult part (tone color converter training) for you.
 Base speaker TTS model is relatively easy to train, and multiple existing open-source repositories support it.
-If you don't want to train by yourself, simply use the OpenAI TTS model as the base speaker, as our demo in `demo_part2.ipynb`.
-It should be able to support a wide variety of languages.
+If you don't want to train by yourself, simply use the OpenAI TTS model as the base speaker.